data-edu/dataedu/README.md

 [![Last-changedate](https://img.shields.io/badge/last%20change-2020--03--02-yellowgreen.svg)](https://github.com/data-edu/dataedu/commits/master)
 <!-- badges: end -->

-The goal of dataedu is to provide readers of [Data Science in Education Using R](https://github.com/data-edu/data-science-in-education) with a package with useful functions, data, and references from the book.
+The goal of {dataedu} is to provide readers of [Data Science in Education Using R](https://github.com/data-edu/data-science-in-education) with a package with useful functions, data, and references from the book.

   - [Installation](#installation)
   - [Package Contents](#package-contents)